LukeHeuser/notes/Java/java_basics.md

 -
 A setter method may simply just assign the argument passed to the method, then, to the field.
 But, it can also contain code to **validate data**, **check additional security requirements**, **ensure immutability of the field value**, or any **other code required to protect and validate an objects state**.

 What you can do with a setter method is set up all the rules related to that class, what is valid, and what is not valid.
+This functionality can be set up within the class itself, so that any rules are in place when *instantiating an Object`